XertroV/tm-respawn-notifier/README.md

 # Respawn Notifier

 Notifies you when a player respawns.
-Useful for debugging plugins related to this.
+Useful for debugging plugins related to respawns.
 Maybe also for tower maps or RPGs or something.

 License: Public Domain